-You may already be aware that the best food in Cameron Highlands is an Asian-style steamboat!
-But is there more to Cameron Highlands food than meets the eye?
+You may already be aware that the best food in Cameron Highlands is an Asian-style hot pot meal!

-There’s surprisingly a variety of different cuisine up here like Indian, Japanese, Western, Thai, Malay and Chinese!
+But there’s surprisingly a variety of different cuisine up here like Indian, Japanese, Western, Thai, Malay, and Chinese!

-Bring your appetite to any of these 15 locations to try the best food in Cameron Highlands!
-However, keep your expectations low as Cameron Highlands is not known for food!
+Bring your appetite to any of these 15 locations.
+Just keep your expectations low as Cameron Highlands is not known for food!

 2. Cameron Organic Produce Steamboat Restaurant